 You have to define the fields of responsibilities of different people.
 What are the intellectual property rights of each person in their contributions to the project?
 Who owns the trade secrets and copyrights?
 How can you register your trademark without getting into trouble with similar trademarks?
 Who will assume legal and financial risks, and how do you divide duties and profits?
 Who is actually responsible for the exit, and when?
 Is the enterprise legal, and can it even be marketed?
 How or when do you register it?
 What is the best country to work in, in terms of legal implications and tax liability?
 Who are the partners and who are the employees?
 Who actually owns this startup, and who will benefit from the exit?

-Any startup requires legal advice to who’s against who, and why
+Any startup requires legal advice as to who’s against who, and why?

 Are you familiar enough with your startup’s legal environment?

-Eli Shimony – Israeli law firm representing clients on all civil/commercial legal issues in Israel.
+Eli Shimony – Israeli law firm represents clients on all legal matters in Israel.
 For any questions please contact us and we will be happy to assist.